-(Loss) gain on derivatives
+Gain (loss) on derivatives

-Fluctuations in our equity warrants and other equity instruments that we classify as derivative liabilities and measure at fair value are significantly driven by our common stock price; these instruments generated a loss during the three months ended June 30, 2022 and a gain during the six months ended June 30, 2022.
+Fluctuations in our equity warrants and other equity instruments that we classify as derivative liabilities and measure at fair value are significantly driven by our common stock price; these instruments generated a gain during the three and nine months ended September 30, 2022.

-During the three and six months ended June 30, 2021, we recorded losses on derivative liabilities related to the fluctuation of fair value of outstanding warrants to purchase Legacy BlackSky stock and consent fees related to the Intelsat and Seahawk secured term loan.
+During the three months ended September 30, 2021, we recorded a gain on derivative liabilities primarily due to the change in our common stock price following the Merger.
+During the nine months ended September 30, 2021, we recorded a loss on derivative liabilities primarily related to the fluctuation of fair value of outstanding warrants to purchase Legacy BlackSky stock and consent fees related to the Intelsat and Seahawk secured term loan.

-Income on equity method investment
+(Loss) income on equity method investment

-The fluctuations in earnings from our equity method investment is directly related to the operating performance of our joint venture LeoStella and was consistent year over year.
+The fluctuations in earnings from our equity method investment is directly related to the operating performance of our joint venture LeoStella.